skysqlinc/skysql-docs/docs/Data loading, Migration/Migrating your existing Production DB.md

 5. **Quality Assurance** to assess data validity, data integrity, performance, accuracy of query results, stored code, and running code such as client applications, APIs, and batch jobs
 6. **Cutover** including final database preparation, fallback planning, switchover, and decommissioning of old databases

-For additional information, see "[Whitepaper: Migrate to MariaDB from Oracle](https://go.mariadb.com/GLBL-WC2020OracleMigration_LP-Registration.html)".
+For additional information, see "[Migrate to MariaDB from Oracle](https://mariadb.com/resources/blog/a-typical-journey-migrating-to-mariadb-from-oracle/)".

 ---

-# Migrate to MariaDB SkySQL using AWS DMS
+# Migrate to SkySQL using AWS DMS

-This blog article details how to [Migrate RDS MySQL to SkySQL MariaDB Using AWS Data Migration Service](https://go.mariadb.com/21Q3-WC-GLBL-DBaaS-Amazon-RDS-to-SkySQL-Migration-DB1109_LP-Registration.html)
+This blog article details how to [Migrate RDS MySQL to SkySQL MariaDB Using AWS Data Migration Service](<./migrate-rds-mysql-to-skysql-using-amazon-data-migration-service_whitepaper_1109.pdf>)

 ---

 # Replicating data from an External DB
-Click [here](Replicating%20data%20from%20external%20DB%20cdf15e1cd8d24880858d6cd2f50d8fd2.md) for a detailed walk through of the steps involved.
+Click [here](<./Replicating data from external DB.md>) for a detailed walk through of the steps involved.

 For assistance with a migration:

-- Existing customers can submit a [support case](https://mariadb.com/docs/skysql-previous-release/service-management/support/) to request assistance with a migration
+- Existing customers can submit a [support case](https://support.skysql.com) to request assistance with a migration
-- New customers can [contact us](https://mariadb.com/docs/skysql-previous-release/contact/) to begin the migration planning process
+- New customers can [contact us](mailto:support@skysql.com) to begin the migration planning process

 ## Best Practices